yueguo1997/DSI_5640Modeling_Machine_Learnnig/Week_1/Rewrite_code_week1.md

 ![](Rewrite_code_week1_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

-From the result we can see that the more flexible model fits the curve of the real classification better, but from the results of bootstrap, the curvature of different training sets varies greatly, more unstable.
+Bias is the error of the prediction result form the model with the true value.
+Vairiance is the mean of the square of the difference between the predicted value and the average predicted value of the model in different datasets.
+Bias represents the fit of the model.
+And the variance represent the how stable the model is across different datasets.From the result we can see that the more flexible model fits the curve of the real classification better, but from the results of bootstrap, the curvature of different training sets varies greatly, more unstable.
 Therefore, it has smaller bias and larger variance.